 Low-Income Purchase Assistance

 The Low Income Purchase Assistance (LIPA) provides loans, up to $60,000, that can be used for items including the down payment and closing costs.
-You must place at least a 1% down payment from your own funds.
+You must place at least a 1% down payment from your funds.
 The program’s monthly loan payments are deferred, with the principal due when you sell, repay your first mortgage (although refinancing your mortgage may be permitted), or in 30 years.
 In exchange, the city shares part of your home’s appreciation.

-The property (one unit – single family homes, townhouses, and condos) must be located in the City of Los Angles and the buyer has to occupy the home as his/her primary residence, and not have a tenant.
+The property (one unit – single family homes, townhouses, and condos) must be located in the City of Los Angeles, and the buyer has to occupy the home as his/her primary residence, and not have a tenant.
 It must also be inspected by the Los Angeles Housing Department (LAHD), which does not charge for the service.
 The property must be in satisfactory condition and free of code violations.
 Any minor repairs have to be made and paid for by either the buyer or seller.
-The home purchase price for a single-family home must not exceed $498,750 and the limit is $404,700 for condos and townhouses.
+The home purchase price for a single-family home must not exceed $498,750, and the limit is $404,700 for condos and townhouses.

-There are household income limits that you have to abide by in order to be eligible.
+There are household income limits that you have to abide by to be eligible.
 These range from $50,500 for one person to $95,200 for an eight-person household.
 Besides being a first time home buyer (defined as not having any ownership in property during the last three years), you must attend an eight-hour Homebuyer Education Class from an approved provider.
 You must also be a U.S. citizen, lawful permanent resident, or other qualified alien.